Aerobrid/Netflix-Clone/README.md

 [Deployed using Render](https://netflix-clone-olcs.onrender.com)  (May take a minute to load since I used free subscription)

 ## Updates
-Added head endpoint to prevent auto-pausing via UptimeRobot.
+Added head endpoint to ping website via UptimeRobot.
+Added GET endpoint to ping for MongoDB cluster via Cronitor.
 This makes it so that the link above is hopefully running 24/7.
+Note that this is a demo and service may be **unavailable at times**.

 ## How to run when cloning (faster option)
 If you instead download project as zip: <br />